rehierl/abstract-properties/11-x-hierarchies/12-2-hierarchy-of-rpaths/2-0-hierarchy-of-rpaths.md

 related (RE), or overlap each other (OV) - i.e. the **DI-RE-OV** case.

-Recall that, desipte the modified related-to operator (i.e. prefix-of) and the relationships allowed (i.e. DI-RE-OV), a forest of rooted paths can be described as a setup of strings.
+Recall that, desipte the modified related-to operator (i.e. prefix-of) and the relationships allowed (i.e. DI-RE-OV), a forest of rooted paths can still be described as a setup of strings.

 <!-- ======================================================================= -->
 ## remarks on requirement R1